kovetskiy/manul/README.md

 - Some wraps `go` binary and spoof `GOPATH` env variable.
-    You will have non-go-gettable project and additional software is required in order to *compile and run* project.
+    You will have non-go-gettable project and additional software is required in order to *compile and run* project;

 - Some copy source code of dependencies into the vendor directory:
-    * It will be nearly impossible to find anything ussing GitHub Search, because you will get many false-positive results.
+    * It will be nearly impossible to find anything ussing GitHub Search, because you will get many false-positive results;
-    * Updating dependencies will require manual intervention and commiting a lot of modified lines straight into the main repo.
+    * Updating dependencies will require manual intervention and commiting a lot of modified lines straight into the main repo;
     * You will not be able to tell what version of dependency your project is using will by looking at repository; you have to keep versions in the additional ambigious file with vendors associated with commits.

 - Various architecture problems:
-    * Impossible to update all or specific vendored dependencies.
+    * Impossible to update all or specific vendored dependencies;
-    * Impossible to rollback vendored dependencies to specific version.
+    * Impossible to rollback vendored dependencies to specific version;
-    * Impossible to remove unused vendored dependencies.
+    * Impossible to remove unused vendored dependencies;
     * Impossible to lock version of vendored dependency.

 ## Solution